401(k): Required minimum distributions (RMD)

 The required minimum distribution is not required for a particular calendar year if the account owner is employed by the employer during the entire calendar year and the account owner does not own more than 5% of the employer's business at any point during the calendar year.
 Required minimum distributions apply to both traditional contributions and Roth contributions to a 401(k) plan.

 A person who is required to make a required minimum distribution, but does not do so, is subject to a penalty of 50% of the amount that should have been distributed.

 In response to the United States economic crisis of 2007–2009, Congress suspended the RMD requirement for 2009.
+It was suspended again in 2020 due to the COVID-19 pandemic.

 Required distributions for some former employees

 A 401(k) plan may have a provision in its plan documents to close the account of former employees who have low account balances.
 Almost 90% of 401(k) plans have such a provision.
 As of March 2005, a 401(k) plan may require the closing of a former employee's account if and only if the former employee's account has less than $1,000 of vested assets.

 When a former employee's account is closed, the former employee can either roll over the funds to an individual retirement account, roll over the funds to another 401(k) plan, or receive a cash distribution, less required income taxes and possibly a penalty for a cash withdrawal before the age of 59 1/2.